 What is an electric mountain bike?

-Electric assist mountain bikes, or e-MTBs, amplify the power you put into the bike while pedalling.
-When you stop pedalling, the motor stops assisting.
+Electric assist mountain bikes, or e-MTBs, amplify the power you put into the bike while pedaling.
+When you stop pedaling, the motor stops assisting.
 You still have to earn your fun, but you get a better return on your energy investment.See electric mountain bikes

 How does an e-MTB work?

 Electric mountain bikes have a small motor under the frame where the cranks are.
 A rechargeable lithium-ion battery powers the motor.
 The motor only provides power when you are pedaling.
 It adds power to each of your pedal strokes, so it feels like pedaling a normal bike, except with supercharged legs.
 You can control how much power the motor provides with a handlebar-mounted remote.
 Trek e-MTBs with Bosch drive systems let you choose from three different levels of assist power.
 Or you can use the set-and-forget e-MTB mode that automatically adjusts the assist to deliver just the right amount of power for every situation on the trail.